-In practical application as nuclear fuel, a range of defects are produced in ThO$_2$ and from the fundamental physics perspective the role of these defects on phonon scattering needs to be clearly understood \cite{hurley2022thermal}.
 Multiple researchers have already applied various computational techniques to understand the effect of point defects in the thermal transport of ThO$_2$.
-For instance, Copper \textit{et al.} \cite{COOPER201529} reported the degradation of thermal conductivity due to the nonuniform cation lattice of (U$_x$Th$_{1-x}$)O$_2$ solid solutions, using the non-equilibrium molecular dynamics method (NEMD), from 300 to 2000 K. Park \textit{et al.} \cite{PARK2018198} used reverse non-equilibrium molecular dynamics (r-NEMD) to investigate the effect of vacancy and uranium substitutional defects in the thermal transport of ThO$_2$.
-Rahman \textit{et al.} \cite{RAHMAN2020152050} studied the dependence of thermal conductivity on fission-generated products (Xenon and Krypton) and vacancies in ThO$_2$ within 300-1500 K using NEMD simulations.
-Recently, Jin \textit{et al.} \cite{JIN2022Impact}, using the NEMD simulations, reported the phonon-defect scattering cross section for a range of defects to be used with reduced order analytical models.
+For instance, Cooper \textit{et al.} \cite{COOPER201529} reported the degradation of thermal conductivity due to the nonuniform cation lattice of (U$_x$Th$_{1-x}$)O$_2$ solid solutions, using the non-equilibrium molecular dynamics method (NEMD), from 300 to 2000 K. Park \textit{et al.} \cite{PARK2018198} used reverse non-equilibrium molecular dynamics (r-NEMD) to investigate the effect of vacancy and uranium substitutional defects in the thermal transport of ThO$_2$.
+Rahman \textit{et al.} \cite{RAHMAN2020152050} studied the dependence of thermal conductivity on fission-generated products (xenon and krypton) and vacancies in ThO$_2$ within 300-1500 K using NEMD simulations.
+Recently, Jin \textit{et al.} \cite{JIN2022Impact}, using NEMD simulations, reported the phonon-defect scattering cross section for a range of defects to be used with reduced order analytical models.
 In all these studies, the quantum effects are ignored.
 The phonons follow the Boltzmann distribution instead of the physically correct Bose-Einstein distribution \cite{Zhou_2018} and, therefore, are restricted to temperatures above the Debye temperature.
-But the phonon-point defect is more dominant at low temperatures; thus, the molecular dynamics (MD) based simulations are not ideal for describing phonon-point defect scattering.
-The other challenge for the MD-based simulation is that the results depend on the accuracy of the interatomic potential.
-The work by Jin \textit{et al.} \cite{Jin_2021} suggests that the empirical potential used previously needs to be further optimized for the robust prediction of thermal conductivity of ThO$_2$ both in perfect crystals and in the presence of complex defects.
-Apart from the MD simulations, Ryan \textit{et al.} \cite{Deskins_2021} studied the effect of point defects on the thermal conductivity of ThO$_2$ using the Klemens model for phonon relaxation times that result from the change in mass and induced lattice strain associated with point defects.
+But phonon-point defect scattering is more dominant at low temperatures; thus, molecular dynamics (MD) based simulations are not ideal for describing phonon-point defect scattering.
+The other challenge for MD-based simulation is that the results depend on the accuracy of the interatomic potential.
+The work by Jin \textit{et al.} \cite{Jin_2021} suggests that the empirical potential used previously needs to be further optimized for the robust prediction of thermal conductivity of ThO$_2$, both in perfect crystals and in the presence of complex defects.
+Apart from MD simulations, Ryan \textit{et al.} \cite{Deskins_2021} studied the effect of point defects on the thermal conductivity of ThO$_2$ using the Klemens model for phonon relaxation times that result from the change in mass and induced lattice strain associated with point defects.
 This model computes the difference in force constants and atomic radii using MD simulation in ThO$_2$.
 Again, this method is also limited to small perturbations and does not consider the complete scattering to all orders.

 Therefore, for the first time, the phonon scattering due to point defects and their impact on the thermal conductivity of ThO$_2$ is described by an \textit {ab initio} calculation utilizing the Green-function T-matrix method.
 In the current study, we focus on the thermal conductivity degradation in ThO$_2$ due to a selected set of point defects, including the substitutions of transmutation and radioactive decay product helium (He$_{Th}$) and fission products, such as krypton (Kr$_{Th}$), zirconium (Zr$_{Th}$), iodine (I$_{Th}$), and xenon (Xe$_{Th}$) in thorium sites, along with other point defects, such as the single vacancy of thorium (V$_{Th}$) and oxygen (V$_{O}$) and three configurations of Schottky defects (SD$_{100}$, SD$_{110}$, SD$_{111}$).